DORSET WEDDING GUIDE

 Photography: Best for cosy interiors, soft winter light and short, well-timed outdoor portraits.

-Cost: Usually one of the affordable months for venues and many suppliers.
+Cost: Usually one of the most affordable months for venues and many suppliers.

 Guest availability: Often good, with fewer clashes than in summer.
 No school holidays until half term.